The surfaces of all your teeth are always covered with a thin, sticky layer of bacteria. This layer of bacteria is called plaque.

 Smoking can stain your teeth and increase your risk of gum disease and tooth loss.
 Certain alcoholic drinks and the sugary mixers used with them often contain lots of sugar and so increase the risk of tooth decay.

-Dentists and hygienists can help you to keep your teeth healthy.
+Dentists and hygienists can help you to keep your teeth healthy and give you advice about dental care, teeth cleaning and removing stains from teeth.

 At check-ups your dentist will try to find any problems early and give you advice and treatment.
 He or she can advise you on how often you should have a check-up.
 For adults, this can vary from every three months to every two years if you have very good dental health and hygiene.